Sunday 24 October 21

 We woke at 09.00 and edged our way to a slow breakfast; saying farewell to our very attentive hostess and the very distinctive Villa Sironi and its fine location just off Corso Montebello in Tortona, to drive to Alba via the motorway towards Allessandria, then just south of Asti to turn south towards the Langhe.

 Alba was heaving with crowds of ordinary people enjoying the many markets and far fewer truffle stalls (the very dry summer has resulted in a poor late season).
-We left the luggage and wandered in the quieter streets until we found the offices of both WelCom ( the agency dealing with press trips) and David’s wine lawyer; an ancient Templar church (1292) at the old point of entry to Alba from the north dedicated to St Margaret of Antioch.
+We left the luggage and wandered in the quieter streets until we found the offices of both WelCom (the agency dealing with press trips) and David’s wine lawyer; and shown below an ancient Templar church (1292) at the old point of entry to Alba from the north, dedicated to St Margaret of Antioch.

-and the grand central church of San Lorenzo now deconsecrated in use as a gallery
+Below is interior of the grand central church of San Lorenzo, in the centre of Alba, now deconsecrated and in use as a gallery

 Lunch was at the Osteria del Vicoletto, sitting in a small enclosed courtyard; simple but well done.
 We have to be economical now – we have been spoiled by the consorzii’s generosity.